icanbwell/language_model_gateway/add_new_agent.md

         # do your actual work here
         return "response to LLM", "artifact that is not given to LLM but shown in the UI"
 ```
+IMPORTANT:
-IMPORTANT: This function should take the same parameters as the fields in your input parameters class.
+- This function should take the same parameters as the fields in your input parameters class.
+- The *return values* should be a tuple of two strings.
+The first string is the response to the LLM.
+Please note that the LLM cannot accept any string.
+It will parse the response and if it does not find it "answers" the original query it will claim it failed.
+The second string is an artifact that is not shown to the LLM but is shown in the UI.
+It is strongly suggested to utilize Markdown formatting for the artifact string where this makes sense.

 You also have to implement the synchronous version of this method but you can just return `NotImplementedError`.
 ```python